-Generally speaking, you can sleep train your child any time they help improving their sleep quantity and quality – with one huge caveat.
+Generally speaking, you can sleep train your child any time they help improve their sleep quantity and quality – with one huge caveat.
 Until they’re at least 4+ months old, babies will not “learn” anything from sleep training.
 It’s not because they’re too young to learn yet – it’s because of normal human biology.

-Human biology, growth, and development plays a big part in sleep training children.
+Human biology, growth, and development play a big part in sleep training children.
 It all ties into how our brains develop – and our sleep patterns.
 In fact, it’s not until babies are about 4 months old (or in some cases, older) that their brains mature enough to settle into the more adult-like sleep patterns of cycles, stages, and dreams.